Jičín: Culture

 Jičín is connected with the popular fairy tale character, Robin Hood-like robber Rumcajs.
 The town hosts the annual festival called "Jičín – The Town of Fairy Tale" established in 1990.

 Sights

 The historic centre is built around a rectangular square with a regular Gothic street layout, remnants of fortifications and arcade Renaissance and Baroque houses.

 The historic core is formed by Valdštejnské Square, where is the Valdštejnský Castle.
-The castle houses the Regional Museum and Gallery, a library and an elementary art school, among others.
+The castle houses the Regional Museum and Gallery, a library and a primary art school, among others.
 There is also a castle park.
 Next to the castle is the Church of Saint James the Great.
 The church, intended as a seat of a never-established bishopric, has never been completed, so it lacks a spire and a cupola.